mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 re-entry or close proximity to a star.
 A ship without a functioning gravitic drive that attempts re-entry without heat shielding will burn up.
-If equipped with undamaged heat shielding, re-entry is successful on an Easy
-(4+) Pilot (1D x 10 minutes, DEX) check, with failure resulting in burn-up (this task is often undertaken at a slower rate, making it easier).
+If equipped with undamaged heat shielding, re-entry is successful on an Easy (4+) Pilot (1D x 10 minutes, DEX) check, with failure resulting in burn-up (this task is often undertaken at a slower rate, making it easier).
 Damage to the ship

 Ship Design

-TRAVELLER

 from proximity to a star in the absence of heat shielding is at the Referee’s discretion but should start at 1D